-The selected text will appear with a yellowhighlight indicating an inline comment; choose any highlighted text on the page to display the related comment(s).
+Text will appear with a yellow highlightto indicate there is an inline comment; select any highlighted text on the page to display the related comment(s).

 Just like page and blog post comments, others can reply to, or like, your inline comments, and you'll be notified when they do.